yash04747/docs/docs/configuration/fields/hints.md

 other argument.

 ### Using Hints with Text Boxes
-In addition to using hints to add additional information to the [field](../objects/field.md) itself, hints may also be used to popup a tool-tip when a user clicks on a text box.
+In addition to using hints to add additional information to the [field](../objects/field.md) itself, hints may also be used to pop up a tool-tip when a user clicks on a text box.
 Enabling this feature is also as easy as adding a single array based argument to the text field.